suffolklibraries/lgc/content/collections/events/wild-walk-12-07.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1747062373
+updated_at: 1747063537
 duplicated_from: 6793400a-5080-4883-bfbb-29ae185a70e6
+attendance_information: 'Adults and children aged 10+'
+address_line_2: 'Barking Tye'
 ---
-A morning walk around the reserve.
+A walk to an ancient woodland where a variety of butterflies can be seen.